philpagel/PCE174-communication/README.md

         log

-On Linux, you might need to configure your user account to have access to /dev/ttyUSB0.
-Alternatively you can run using sudo.

-The following list describes all commands that are available as of now.
+Below, all commands that are available as of now are described.
 The command names were chosen to reflect what they do.
 Most of them correspond to key presses on the instrument.
 See *Button* entry for this information.
-For conveniance, some commands are redundant in that they refer to the same button press but mean differnt things depending on context.
+For conveniance, some commands are redundant in that they refer to the same button press but mean different things depending on context.

-## Usage as a module

-You can import this script as a module and call its functions directly.
-This may be handy if you want to write your own software that needs access to the instrument.

-Example session:

-    >>> import pce174 as p
-    >>> p.press_button("/dev/ttyUSB0", "light")
-    >>> dat = p.read_data("/dev/ttyUSB0", "live")
-    >>> dat
-    {'weekday': 1, 'date': '2019-03-11', 'value': 37.6, 'rawvalue': 37.6, 'memstat': None, 'read_no': 1, 'time': '21:43:50', 'hold': 'cont', 'mem_no': 11, 'unit': 'lux', 'view': 'time', 'range': '400', 'mode': 'normal', 'power': 'ok', 'apo': 'off'}
-    dat = p.read_data("/dev/ttyUSB0", "saved")
-    >>> p.getvar("/dev/ttyUSB0", "unit")
-    'lux'
-    >>> p.setvar("/dev/ttyUSB0", "unit", "fc")
-    >>> p.read_data("/dev/ttyUSB0", "live", outformat="csv")
-    '2019-03-11,1,21:47:38,3.5,3.5,fc,40,normal,cont,off,ok,time,None,11,1'
-    >>> dat2 = p.read_data("/dev/ttyUSB0", "saved")
-    >>> dat3 = p.read_data("/dev/ttyUSB0", "logger")

-See pydoc and/or source code for function documentation.

 ## Simulate button presses